-Citizenship identifies an individual's national origin.
-It defines his/her rights and responsibilities to that country (nationality).
-Most people have only one country of citizenship, but some can have dual nationality.
 U.S. citizens can be native-born, foreign-born, or naturalized.
 They owe their allegiance to the United States and are entitled to its protection and to exercise their rights and responsibilities as citizens.

 Dual citizenship (or dual nationality) means a person may be a citizen of the United States and of another country at the same time.
 U.S. law does not require a person to choose one citizenship or another.